 If there is an incense burner on the way to the main hall, bathe in its smoke to purify your mind and body.

 After arriving at the main hall and offering money, clasp your hands together in front of your chest.
-No Kashiwa-de (clapping hands) is used as in shrines.
+Do not use Kashiwa-de (clapping hands) as in shrines.